FROM THE EDITOR'S DESK

 Haigh-Farr specializes in the design, manufacture, and environmental test of conformal, flight-body antennas utilized on high-performance, aerospace vehicles.
 Haigh-Farr pioneered the Wraparound™ antenna which is a thin, conformal, single or multi-channel antenna solution.
 Haigh-Farr has many other conformal products including our Omnislot™, Flexislot™, GPS antennas, and arrays, along with classic Button and Blade style antennas.
 Learn More.

 FEATURED PRODUCTSMore Products

-The 2012 edition of Electronic Military & Defense was developed as a resource for engineers, program managers, project managers, and other professionals involved in the design and development of electronic and electro-optic systems for a wide range of defense and aerospace applications.
-Visit our digital edition of the magazine, released this August, and you will find a wealth of information — emerging trends, new technologies, helpful tutorials, and other resources — to help you succeed in today's challenging-but-rewarding military and defense market.
+Electronic Military & Defense was developed as a resource for engineers, program managers, project managers, and other professionals involved in the design and development of electronic and electro-optic systems for a wide range of defense and aerospace applications.
+Check out the digital edition of our latest issue for exclusive editorial on 3D printing, directed energy weapons, AESA radar design and testing, biothreat and explosives detection, UAV sensing, and more.

 10 YEAR ADVERTISER CLUB

 ABOUT RF GLOBALNET

 RF Globalnet is the Internet's leading source of cutting-edge technical information for the RF/microwave design community.
 If you are an RF/microwave design engineer or engineering manager involved in the design and development of wireless subsystems and components, or military and other radio-based communication systems at all levels, you now have access to a comprehensive web community delivering the latest updates on RF technology to give you the competitive advantage in your industry.